Case Interview Cheat Sheet: Frameworks, Formulas, Tips

 What Are the Steps in a Case Interview?

 Every case interview follows the same seven steps, regardless of the firm or format.
-Having coached hundreds of candidates, I can tell you that the candidates who internalize this structure perform significantly better than those who try to wing it.
+Having coached hundreds of candidates, I can tell you that the people who internalize this structure perform significantly better than those who try to wing it.

 -